Actindo-AG/Documentation/Fulfillment/UserInterface/02a_Connections.md

     Name and username of the user who created the intent.

 - *Max log level of message*
-    Maximal log level type of the message(s) contained in the intent.
+    Maximum log level type of the message(s) contained in the intent.
 The following levels are available:
   - **Debug**
   - **Info**
   - **Notice**